JohnHageter/Multi-Cell-Analysis/README.md

 ## Installation
-The MCA Plugin can currently be installed by downlownding the latest Jar from the releases tab and placing the .jar file in the plugins folder within ImageJ.

-You can also install MCA through the ImageJ update site with the following steps:
+The MCA Plugin can currently be installed through the ImageJ update site with the following steps:
 1. Run ImageJ Update. `Help >> Update...`
 2. In the ImageJ updater select "Add Unlisted Site" and add https://sites.imagej.net/MultiCellPlugins
 3. Continue with update and restart ImageJ